TricityGaming/youtube-upload-help/README.md

 # youtube-upload-help
-A script for Debian - Uploading multiple videos (dependency: youtube-upload)
+A shell script - Uploading multiple videos (dependency: youtube-upload)
 - A script for uploading multiple videos only works with youtube-upload (https://github.com/tokland/youtube-upload)

 Read the textline in video_list.txt.